WeChatCV/Wan-Alpha/readme.md

 ```
 You can specify the weights of `Wan2.1-T2V-14B` with `--ckpt_dir`, `LightX2V-T2V-14B` with `--lightx2v_path`, `Wan-Alpha-VAE` with `--vae_lora_checkpoint`, and `Wan-Alpha-T2V` with `--lora_path`.
 Finally, you can find the rendered RGBA videos with a checkerboard background and PNG frames at `--output_dir`.

-You can use `gen_gaussian_mask.py` to generate a Gaussian mask from an existing alpha video.
+We provide an example of [Gaussian mask](https://huggingface.co/htdong/Wan-Alpha-v2.0/blob/main/gauss_mask).
+You can also use `gen_gaussian_mask.py` to generate a Gaussian mask from an existing alpha video.
 Alternatively, you can directly create a Gaussian ellipse video, which can be either static or dynamic (e.g., moving from left to right).
 Note that alpha_shift_mean is a fixed parameter.

 **Prompt Writing Tip:**  You need to specify that the background of the video is transparent, the visual style, the shot type (such as close-up, medium shot, wide shot, or extreme close-up), and a description of the main subject.
 Prompts support both Chinese and English input.